withastro/docs/src/pages/en/guides/deploy/aws.md

     :::tip
     The bucket name should be globally unique.
 We recommend a combination of your project name and the domain name of your site.
     :::
 2. Upload your built files located in `dist` to S3.
 You can do this manually in the console or use the AWS CLI.
-If you use the AWS CLI, you can use the following command after [authenticating with your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
+If you use the AWS CLI, you can use the following command after [authenticating with your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html):

     ```
     aws s3 cp dist/ s3://<BUCKET_NAME>/ --recursive
     ```

-3. Update your bucket policy to allow **Cloudfront Access**.
+3. Update your bucket policy to allow **CloudFront Access**.
 You can find this setting in the bucket's **Permissions > Bucket policy**.

     ```json
     {